Gain a strong working knowledge of craft that creates the flexibility and confidence to work in all forms of nonfiction writing.

 Schedule a campus visit

-June 20, 20159:00 am–1:30 pmGet an inside look at the MFA in Creative Writing Program.
-Join us for part of the MFA in Creative Writing Residency, where you'll attend an information session and sit in on a seminar with current students.
+June 25, 20169:00 am–1:30 pmGet an inside look at the MFA in Creative Writing Program.
+Join us for part of the program's residency, where you'll attend an information session and sit in on a seminar with current students.
 Learn more and RSVP.

 Lesley welcomes author and creative writing professor Roland Merullo as a faculty member in the MFA in Creative Writing program.
 Merullo is the author of three novels and a memoir, Revere Beach Elegy.
 Learn more about Roland here.